adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                       Everything you need for content management, all on one platform.
-Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Hugo.&nbsp;
+Let your team build new pages, edit them visually, and host the best performing sites on the web with the help of the CloudCannon CMS for Hugo.
                   styles:
                     desktop:
                       text_alignment: